fatiqueos/Minecraft_Bedrock_Crack/README.md

-# Bypass Minecraft for Windows
+# Minecraft for Windows Crack

 This .bat file lets you play Minecraft for Windows for free and unlocks all game unlocks.